anagontijo/statistics_and_r/README.md

 The for loop simply iterates through a list/vector/dataframe or any other structure with elements.

 #### Exercise #4
-Using datasets, downloading them and analysing classes:
+Using datasets from its package and analysing classes:
 <pre><code>
 cars
 class(cars)
 </code></pre>
-When you are using the datasets package, some datasets are available for use like they were variables.
+When you are using the datasets package, some datasets are available for use like they were variables (see https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/00Index.html).
 One of those is _cars_.
 By using the function _class_ in any object it will return the class of that object.

 #### Exercise #5
 Function length, nrow: